-Over recent months, the Eco Glitter Fun team have been overjoyed by the media coverage of ‘micro plastics and single use plastics’, not to mention the most recent pledge from Theresa May to ‘eliminate UK’s plastic waste by 2042’.
+In 2018, the Eco Glitter Fun were overjoyed by the media coverage of ‘micro plastics and single use plastics’, not to mention the 2018 pledge from Theresa May to ‘eliminate UK’s plastic waste by 2042’.
 This awareness has led to more and more of you glitter lovers making the switch from plastic glitter to biodegradable eco glitter.
 Our happiness was then pushed to the limit when our co-founder, Sophie Awdry, received a personal note from Sir David Attenborough!

 The hand-written note reads,